dfisher95350/dfisher95350.github.io/experience/index.md

 # Experience

+Here you'll find a general overview of my technical experience and interests.
+For a detailed, chronological view, see my [Employment](../employment) and [Education](../education) histories.

 ## General

 I've been designing, recommending, and making technical architecture decisions for twenty years.
 My chief expertise is in designing and building **Software-as-a-Service** (SaaS) applications, but my consulting experience includes even hardware infrastructure.